 5. Make the System Predictable, Transparent, and Simple

-A bonus only motivates employees when they understand how it works and believe it’s achievable.
+A bonus only motivates employees when supported by clear systems, something often built through small business coaching services and business coaching consulting.
+When they understand how it works and believe it’s achievable.
 Overly complex formulas or last-minute criteria erode trust.
-Use a model that is easy to explain.
+Use a model that is easy to explain—an approach commonly recommended by a business coach and consultant.
 For example:

 If we hit X, the team earns Y.